 OTTL and Turnitin held a training event for Wilkes faculty on February 13, 2018.

-The Turnitin web site also has a variety of resources available to support instructors including webinars, support documentation, and research articles.
+The Turnitin web site external website also has a variety of resources available to support instructors including webinars, support documentation, and research articles.
 In addition, the staff of OTTL can provide individual training on Turnitin.